davidjia223/tos_filter/README.md

 ﻿# tos_filter
 A subpart of the project is named OPENAI Terms of Service analyzer.

--This project aims to make the terms of service more simplistic as it cuts out the unimportant words and details for analysis
+-word filter program that turns a terms of service and minimizes it.
+Removing all the "common" legal sentences and essentially giving us rest of the "suspicious" code to look at.